MasterFacilityList/mfl_api_docs/docs/03_production_install.rst

         client_id: <OAUTH client id for the public user >, client_secret:<OAUTH client secret for the public user>

-Once all the deployment attributes have been set, cd into the playbooks folder and run the command below:
+Once all the deployment attributes have been set, **cd** into the **playbooks** folder and run the command below:

     ``ansible-playbook  site.yml``

-The above command deploys the API code, setups nginx, supervisor and the firewall.
-The API server, the public website and the admin website should be available online, from the URLs  provided in the site.yml file, once the command has finished executing.
+It deploys the API server, the public website and the administration website and they should be available from the URLs  provided in the site.yml file once the command has finished executing.

 .. warning::